thinkst/canarytokens-docs/docs/guide/kubeconfig-token.md

 Head on over to [canarytokens.org](https://canarytokens.org/generate) and select Kubeconfig token.

-Enter the email address or webhoook where you would like to get alerts.
+Enter the email address or webhook where you would like to get alerts.
 Next, enter a reminder note that will be convenient for you to identify where you placed the Kubeconfig, when you get alerted.

 Create the token by clicking on `Create my Canarytoken`.
 ![Creating a Kubeconfig token](../.vuepress/images/kubeconfig_token_creating.png)